eltorqiro/TSW-UITweaks/README.md

 * Ability Bar FX - Customises the look of the buttons in the ability bar.
 * Bag Lock - Prevents inventory windows being accidentally moved.
 * Black Background Removal - Removes the blurry black background from the bottom of the screen, while still allowing the default "in-combat" indicator to be used.
+* BooDecks Focus Fix - Prevents BooDecks from hijacking all textfields in the game with broken tab handling.
 * Character Sheet Zoom - Locks the character sheet zoom at a selectable level.
+* Fix 4K - [ by Julian Paolo Thiry (Aedani) ] - Fixes inherent problems with the game at 4K resolution.
 * Inspecto Patronum - Redraws inspection windows with new visuals and complete gear stats of the target.
+* Resize Windows - [ by Julian Paolo Thiry (Aedani) ] - Resizes windows not available in the default settings.
 * State Icons Size - Allows the _altered states_ icons in player and target info panels to be resized or hidden.